NBA Rumors: Rockets GM Daryl Morey Receives ‘Green Light’ To Pay Luxury Tax, Per ‘The Houston Chronicle’

 — CBS Sports NBA (@CBSSportsNBA) May 11, 2019

 Though they fell short from achieving their main goal, it won’t be a surprise if the Rockets decide to bring some of their incoming free agents back, especially Austin Rivers who turned himself into a dependable Sixth Man in his first season in Houston.
-Rivers proved to be a very reliable backup point guard who can also step up to the starting role when Chris Paul needs to rest or suffer an injury.
+Rivers proved to be a very reliable backup point guard who can also step up to the starting role when Chris Paul needs to rest or suffers an injury.

 After re-signing Austin Rivers, Feigen suggested that the Rockets should focus on improving their frontcourt depth by finding better replacements for Danuel House Jr., Nene, and Kenneth Faried.